Masking: A Coping Strategy in Neurodivergence

 Emotional Exhaustion

 Constantly hiding your true self is emotionally exhausting.
-It requires immense mental energy to monitor and control your behaviors, leading to fatigue and burnout.
+Monitoring and controlling your behaviors requires immense mental energy, leading to fatigue and burnout.
 This exhaustion can amplify feelings of distress and overwhelm.

 Anxiety and Depression

 The fear of potential discrimination or the stress of maintaining a façade can contribute to anxiety and depression.
-The disconnect between your true self and the persona you present to the world can exacerbate feelings of inadequacy, self-doubt, and profound sadness.
+The disconnect between your true self and your present persona can exacerbate feelings of inadequacy, self-doubt, and profound sadness.

 Loss of Identity